 Depending which synonym one uses for the word “influence” or “influencer,” the label is either a wonderful thing… or hubristic and horrid!
 What does it mean, anyway?
 Allow this English teacher to walk you through it, accompanied by psychedelic images from our Happy Place tour.

 Power and Clout: Positive “Influence” Synonyms

-Ultimately, influence is power.
+Ultimately, a synonym for influence is power.
 Influence can be wielded in a soft or hard way, but if you’re actually an “influencer” in the functional sense, you demonstrate power to lead others to do or think something.

 Parents, friends, and teachers are our most fundamental influencers, though when we visualize “influence,” our minds tend to first flit to celebrities, ads, and social media stars.